-ESN is authorized under federal law to admit non-immigrant alien students.
+ESN is authorized under federal law to admit nonimmigrant alien students.
 In accordance with U.S. Department of Homeland Security regulations, the institution may issue an I-20 Certificate of Eligibility for F-1 student status form to students who have been fully admitted to the school.

-Upon receiving the completed application and required fee, your application will be processed immediately and ESN will issue an acceptance letter and immigration form I-20.
+Upon receiving the completed application and required fee, your application will be processed immediately, and The ESL School at NYFA will issue an acceptance letter and immigration form I-20.